 This principle has been endorsed by the Supreme Court in Arthur Andersen LLP v.
-United States, 544 U.S. 696, 704 (2005) (document retention policies are "common in business" and may be used to explain - and justify - the loss of information in appropriate circumstances).

-See SEC Release No. 34-37182 (May 1996).
-SEC Release No. 34-38245 (Jan.
+United States, 544 U.S. 696, 704 (2005)(document retention policies are "common in business" and may be used to explain - and justify - the loss of information in appropriate circumstances).
+See SEC Release No. 34-37182 (May 1996), SEC Release No. 34-38245 (Jan.
 1997).
-NASD Rule 3110, Henry L. Judd and Benjamin S. Hayes, Records Management of F-Mail by Securities Firms: Legal and Compliance Technology Issues.
-See, 2, 17 CFR Section 240.17-24 (originals of all communications received and copies sent by members and broker or dealers relating to its business as such must be maintained for not less than six years, the first two years in an easily accessible place).

-See, e.g., 36 CFR Section 1234.24 Subpart C Standards for Managing Electronic Mail Records.
+NASD Rule 3110, Henry L. Judd and Benjamin S. Hayes, Records Management of E-Mail by Securities Firms: Legal and Compliance Technology Issues.
+See, e.g., 17 CFR Section 240.17a.4 (originals of all communications received and copies sent by members and broker or dealers relating to its business as such must be maintained for not less than six years, the first two years in an easily accessible place).
+See, e.g., 3C CFR Section 1234.24 Subpart C Standards for Managing Electronic Mail Records.
 Generally, Federal records are managed within a recordkeeping system and similar provisions exist at state and local levels.
-See Peltz, 'Arkansas's Public Record Retention Program: Finding the FOIAs Absent Partner,' 28 U. Ark Little Rode L. Rev. 175 (2006).
+See Peltz, "Arkansas's Public Record Retention Program: Finding the FOIA's Absent Partner," 28 U. Ark.
+Little Rock L. Rev. 175 (2006).
 Email which may be found on media retained for disaster recovery purposes is typically not subject to email retention policies of the type discussed herein.
-Any indication that backup media is routinely utilized as an unofficial archive should raise questions and call for greater analysis and review.
-See The Sedona Principles: Best Practices Recommendations & Principles for Addressing Electronic Document Production, Comment 5.b (July 2005 Version) ('Organizations that use backup tapes for archival purposes should be aware that this practice is likely to cause substantially higher costs for evidence preservation and production in connection with litigation."). evidence preservation and production in connection with litigation.").
+Any indication that backup media is routinely utilized as an unofficial archive should raise questions and all for greater analysis and review.
+See The Section Principles for Addressing Electronic Decument Production, Comment 5.h (July 2005 Version) ("Organizations that use backup tapes for archival purposes should be aware that this practice is likely to cause substantially higher costs for evidence preservation and production in connection with litigation.").